renga99/portfolio/AutoTriage/README.md

 3. Dependent on experienced people - experienced people should concentrate on mentioning more
 4. Chances of slippage in ETA or bugs being missed out due to wrong team/developer being assigned.

-AutoTriage employs set of machine learning and mathematical algorithms over yodlee's vast bug dataset/database, to identify the best possible developer and ETA for an unassigned/new bug.
+AutoTriage employs set of machine learning and mathematical algorithms over  vast bug dataset/database, to identify the best possible developer and ETA for an unassigned/new bug.

 AutoTrigae Mission Statement :